Creating Your Personal Classroom Management Philosophy

 Your classroom starts to run on clarity instead of correction.

-Final Thought: This Is a Living Document
+Final Thought: The Personal Classroom Management Philosophy Is a Living Document

 Your philosophy will evolve.